No matter how much of a stoic you may try to be, guaranteed, there’s something that tugs at your heartstrings.

-Millennials have said time and again that they are most interested in brands that help them live their values: For example, 73% of millennials said they are willing to pay more for offerings from companies devoted to social and environmental change.
+This younger generation has expressed time and again that they are most interested in brands that help them live their values: For example, 73 percent of millennials said they are willing to pay more for offerings from companies devoted to social and environmental change.

 As brands seek to adopt values, the right emotional tone makes them seem more believable.

 B2B hasn’t escaped from this wave of change, either.
 More and more B2B product research roles are being taken up by millennials.
 They are stepping up as final purchase decision makers, too.
 Their decisions are sure to be shaped by their emotionally savvy approach.

 Why Establishing Emotional Connections Matters in Marketing